-Providers, who have attempted unsuccessfully to resolve payment disputes directly with the HMO through the HMO's established appeal process, may choose to pursue resolution directly with the Department through the provider appeal process.
-The provider has 60 calendar days from the HMO's final appeal decision to submit all required information pertaining to the case(s) in question.
-If, based on the preliminary information provided by the provider, the Department determines that there is insufficient evidence to overturn the original denial, the Department will not pursue additional contact with the HMO or the provider and uphold the denial.
-If, however, the Department determines that the provider's appeal necessitates further review, it will seek rebuttal from the HMO.

-The Department may send an official Request for Additional Information notice, as appropriate, to the HMO or the provider.
-The Additional Information notice and requested documents must be returned to the Department, within 14 calendar days (unless 21 calendar days is granted by DHS due to volume of appeals), via US mail, fax or electronically if sent over a secure network.
-If the HMO fails to submit the requested information by the date required by the Department, the Department will overturn the original denial and compel the HMO to pay the claim.
+- 1. Process to appeal to the Department - a).
+Providers may choose to pursue resolution directly with the Department through the provider appeal process after exhausting the HMO appeal process. - b).
+The provider has 60 calendar days from the HMO's final appeal decision to submit all required information pertaining to the case(s) in question. - c).
+The Department will seek rebuttal from the HMO when it has determined that the provider's appeal necessitates further review. - d).
+The Department may send an official Request for Additional Information notice to the HMO.
+A response to the request for additional information must be received by the Department within 14 calendar days (extensions may be available upon request), via the Provider Appeals Portal.
+If the HMO fails to submit the requested information by the date required by the Department, the Department may overturn the original denial and compel the HMO to pay the claim.
 The Department will uphold the original denial if the provider fails to provide the requested information as outlined in the BadgerCare Plus Handbook.